HLR/DomiKnowS/README.md

 [Parisa Kordjamshidi](https://github.com/kordjamshidi)

-This repository contains the code for the experiments of our research paper _Inference-Masked Loss for Deep Structured Output Learning_ accepted by IJCAI 2020.
+This repository contains the code for the experiments of our research paper "_Inference-Masked Loss for Deep Structured Output Learning_" accepted by IJCAI 2020.

 ## Abstract